Psicoterapia e Scienze Umane

 1. a connection, in real time, with international psychiatry, psychotherapy, and psychoanalysis, in order to fill the gap existing in Italy at that time

-2. dissemination of small continuing education groups that could multiply by themselves, with a centrifugal impetus, decreasing the institutional dependency and fostering the responsibility of individual training processes (at least three of the most influential psychotherapeutic and psychoanalytic schools in Milan are an outgrowth of the Milan Group for the Advancement of Psychotherapy)
+2. dissemination of small continuing education groups that could multiply by themselves, with a centrifugal impetus, decreasing the institutional dependency and fostering the responsibility of individual training processes (at least three of the most influential psychotherapy schools in Milan are an outgrowth of the Milan Group for the Advancement of Psychotherapy)

 3. in the original group and in the following organizations there was a continuous theoretical and clinical confrontation among colleagues belonging to different approaches: the first group was made of Freudians, Dasein-analysts (phenomenologists), interpersonalists, Jungians, and Kleinians